 Lasting Impressions: During this last year my neighborhood has experienced an influx of people going door to door trying to spread their spiritual beliefs.
 None of them were of my Faith, but all of them were dressed immaculately, smiling, and courteous.

 They impressed me.
-Had I not been grounded in my own faith, I would have wondered what these two young men believed, that they were so willing to help someone they didn't even know.
-That they cared enough, not even knowing me, to want to help me.
+Had I not been grounded in my faith, I would have wondered what these two young men believed, that they were so willing to help someone they didn't even know, or that they cared enough, not even knowing me, to want to help me.

 How often had I asked God for someone to help me do something.
-I'm a widow and mother to a young child.
-We don't have any family to help us and I'm getting old.
+I'm a widow and mother of a young child.
+We don't have any family to help us, and I'm getting old.
 Some people in churches think there's nothing they can do.
 They tithe and seem to think, " O.K.
-I've done my part, now its up to someone else."
+I've done my part, now it's up to someone else."
 Only there is no one else.

 Phony Christians are a dime a dozen though.
 Make sure you are ready to follow through if you ask.
 Those two young men left my home thinking they had failed, but they left a lasting impression.